rjalexa/dfmp/README.md

 # dfmp

-A small demo project to show a minimal Flask project managed by Poetry interacting with a MongoDB, both running in separate containers, orchestrated by Docker compose.
+A small demo project to show a minimal Flask project managed by Poetry interacting with a MongoDB, both running in separate containers orchestrated by Docker compose.

 ## Description